nishantgandhi99/website/content/quotes.md

 **Unknown:** "The desire to be different, makes all of us same.
 Irony!!!"

 **Isaac Newton:** "If I have seen further it is by standing on the shoulders of giants."

+**18th century, Unknown:** "hope for the best, but prepare for the worst."

+**Personal Advice by Prof Khaled Bugrara** "Stick around with the smart people and everything will workout."